ej-shafran/compile-mode.nvim/README.md

 Runs a command and places its output in the compilation buffer.
 The command is run from the current working directory.
 The compliation buffer is opened in a new split if it isn't already opened.
-You can run the command using `:h :vert` to split the window vertically.
 If an argument is present, it is used as the command.
 Otherwise, the user is prompted using `:h vim.ui.input()`.

+You can run the command using `:h :vert` to split the window vertically.
+You can run the command using `:h :silent` to get rid of the "Compilation finished" messages.

 <!-- panvimdoc-ignore-end -->
 <!-- panvimdoc-include-comment
 :Compile
 : Runs a command and places its output in the compilation buffer.
 The command is run from the current working directory.
 The compliation buffer is opened in a new split if it isn't already opened.
-You can run the command using `:h :vert` to split the window vertically.
 If an argument is present, it is used as the command.
 Otherwise, the user is prompted using `:h vim.ui.input()`.
+You can run the command using `:h :vert` to split the window vertically.
+You can run the command using `:h :silent` to get rid of the "Compilation finished" messages.

 -->